-Echeveria 'Pagoda' is a beautiful succulent that forms a rosette of fleshy leaves with a bump that takes up to the tip.
+Echeveria 'Pagoda' is a beautiful succulent that forms a rosette of thick fleshy leaves with a bump that takes up to the tip.
 It is one of the smaller Echeveria hybrids with bumpy leaves, often confused with Echeveria 'Rain Drops'.
 The rosette grows about 8 inches (20 cm) in diameter.
-Leaves are covered with a powdery bloom, and depending on the season, they change color from green, gray to red.
+Leaves are covered with a powdery bloom, and depending on the season, they change color from green and gray to red.
 Flowers are bell-shaped, reddish-pink, and appear on tall stems, usually in summer.

 How to Grow and Care for Echeveria 'Pagoda'

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 During the winter, when your succulents are inside, put them near the brightest window in your home.